miohtama/desfire/docs/usage.rst

 The library provides abstraction over DESFire command set.
 The communication with a NFC card must be done with an underlying library or API.
 DESFire provides adapters for different connection methods.

+* Create a native connection to NFC card using underlying libraries

+* Wrap this connection to proper adapter as :py:class:`desfire.device.Device` subclass

+* Create a :py:class:`desfire.protocol.DESFire` object for the device

+* Use :py:class:`desfire.protocol.DESFire` API methods

 PCSC example (Linux)
 ====================